Robustifying ML-powered Network Classifiers with PANTS

 Learning-based approaches such as Amoeba~\cite{amoeba} use reinforcement learning to directly generate adversarial traffic sequences.
 Being black-box approaches, such tools are great for attackers to fool ML-powered applications.
 However, the lack of diversity in adversarial samples, their instability, and training hardness make them less effective for assessing and enhancing the robustness of \netApps from the network operator's perspective, as we show in our evaluation.

-To address these shortcomings, this paper presents \sys, a framework to generate Practical Adversarial Network Traffic Samples that are realizable for various threat models and semantic-preserving. \sys integrates traditional methods for generating adversarial samples (AML), such as Projected Gradient Descent (PGD)~\cite{madry2017pgd} or Zeroth-order Optimization (ZOO)~\cite{chen2017zoo}, with formal methods, concretely a Satisfiability Modulo Theories (SMT) solver.
-The AML perturbs the original inputs (packet sequences or features) in a manner that maximizes their distance (\eg loss for MLP) from the original decision boundaries with consistently high success rate.
-The SMT solver finds packet sequences that do not diverge too much from the AML's output but are realizable, and consistent with the threat model and preserve the semantics of the original packet sequence.
+To address these shortcomings, this paper presents \sys, a framework to generate Practical Adversarial Network Traffic Samples that are realizable for various threat models and semantic-preserving. \sys also enhances the target \netApp through a novel iterative augmentation training process that leverages these samples. \sys integrates traditional methods for generating adversarial samples (AML), such as Projected Gradient Descent (PGD)~\cite{madry2017pgd} or Zeroth-order Optimization (ZOO)~\cite{chen2017zoo}, with formal methods, concretely a Satisfiability Modulo Theories (SMT) solver.
+The AML perturbs the original inputs (packet sequences or features) in a manner that maximizes their distance (\eg loss for MLP) from the original decision boundaries with a consistently high success rate.
+The SMT solver finds packet sequences that do not diverge too much from the AML's output but are realizable, consistent with the threat model and preserve the semantics of the original packet sequence.